encoredev/encore/docs/other/vs-heroku.md

 **When using Encore, your local and cloud environments are both defined by the same code base: your application code.** This means developers only need to use `encore run` to start their local dev envioronments.
 Encore's Open Source CLI takes care of setting up local version of all infrastructure and provides a [local development dashboard](/docs/observability/dev-dash) with built-in observability tools.

-This greately speeds up development iterations as developers can start using new infrastructure immediately, which makes building new services and event-driven systems extremely efficient.
+This greatly speeds up development iterations as developers can start using new infrastructure immediately, which makes building new services and event-driven systems extremely efficient.

 ## Encore provides an end-to-end purpose-built workflow for cloud backend developement